damikun/React-File-DragDrop/README.md

 <!-- ABOUT -->
 ### About full process
-- This repo contains only Frontend component
+- This repo contains only Frontend component (is a component trim of personal UI lib)

 <p align="center">
   <a href="https://github.com/damikun/React-File-DragDrop">